AdobeDocs/adobe-io-events/src/pages/guides/using/marketo/marketo-data-streams.md

 - Filter by `Experience Cloud`

-You should see the three Marketo Data Streams available.
+You should see the various Marketo Data Streams available.
 Please see the individual page for each stream for further setup instructions.

 <DeveloperGuidelines/>